+Another key component of any crossbow is its scope.
+There are three primary types of scopes available for attachment to a crossbow.
 A crossbow can be equipped with all kinds of different sights or scopes.
 From a regular red-dot sight to a premium multi reticle scope with different illumination levels.

 Generally, when you buy a crossbow, the scope hasn’t been sighted in.
 You have to sight it in yourself at specific yardages and the other reticles will automatically be sighted at their respective distances as well.

 If you’re planning on shooting at a variety of distances then it’s advised to buy a crossbow with a multi-reticle scope.

 Cocking a crossbow by hand will give you a lot of problems.
 Not only is there a chance you’ll put different tensions on the limbs which greatly reduces the accuracy, but there’s also a possibility of badly injuring yourself.